Academic support

 Online students can access our Study Hub learning resources at any time.
 These resources include advice on a range of issues from time management, to academic writing.

-If you are looking for some further English language practice before you start your studies, we are able to direct you to a number of external resources that will be able to support your learning.
+If you are looking for some further English language practice before you start your studies, here are some external resources that may help support your learning.

 The British Council